 In fact, I’ve observed that many conservatory students hold so called “lottery mentalities,” ignoring the long odds of winning orchestra jobs and thereby shirking chances for more inclusive educations and career options.

 “As the music industry has transformed, many music schools have continued training students as they did in the last century.”

 So, although orchestral music represents some of the greatest art ever created, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.

-New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also educators, concert producers and arts leaders in their communities.
+New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also, among other possibilities, educators, concert producers, arts administrators, and creative leaders in their communities.

 “Although orchestral music represents some of the greatest art ever created, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.”

 As an alternative to the antiquated master-apprentice scheme, I propose a structure in which students receive artistic and career coaching from multiple mentors and not primarily from one applied teacher.

 Under such a mentors-apprentice system, students would still benefit from studying under masters in their genres, but those masters wouldn’t be the exclusive source of students’ artistic, technical, and professional education.

 Instead, as I outline in Music Education and Entrepreneurship, students would concurrently enroll in courses, workshops, and project-based intensives that would encourage them to think independently and enable them to target their artistic interests along contemporary career trajectories.

 “As an alternative to the antiquated master-apprentice scheme, I propose a structure in which students receive artistic and career coaching from multiple mentors and not primarily from one applied teacher.”